lordscales91/magic9/README.md

 Pre-Alpha
 ---

 This is still a WIP on an very early stage, not even an alpha, but close enough.
-At this point the software is already runnable (but Maven's POM still needs to be updated to copy the required resources) and is capable of determine the required resources and download them.
+At this point the software is already runnable and is capable of determine the required resources and download them.
 A Table has been used to show the download progress of each file.

 What can this software do right now?
 ---